-O Spiritual Masters, great Vajra Holders, and all the Buddhas and bodhisattvas who abide in the ten directions, as well as all the venerable Sangha, please pay attention to me.
+O spiritual mentors, great vajra holders, and all the Buddhas and bodhisattvas who abide in the ten directions, as well as all the venerable Sangha, please pay attention to me.

-I, who am named _________ , circling in cyclic existence since beginningless time until the present, overpowered by mental distortions such as attachment, hostility and ignorance, have created the ten destructive actions by means of body, speech and mind.
-I have engaged in the five heinous actions and the five parallel heinous actions. ((The five parallel heinous actions are: killing a bodhisattva, killing a superior being (one who has realized emptiness directly), stealing the provisions or funds of the Sangha community, destroying a monastery or stupa with anger, committing incest with one’s mother who is an arhat.))
-I have transgressed the vows of individual liberation, ((The vows of individual liberation include the five lay precepts as well as the precepts of the novice and fully-ordained monk and nun, and the one-day vows.)) contradicted the trainings of a bodhisattva, ((The trainings of the bodhisattva include the guidelines for aspiring bodhicitta and the 18 root and 46 auxiliary bodhisattva precepts.)) broken the tantric commitments. ((The tantric commitments include the 14 root and 8 auxiliary tantric vows, the 19 samaya of the five Buddha families, and other commitments taken at the time of empowerment into practices of the highest class of tantra.))
-I have been disrespectful to my kind parents, spiritual masters, spiritual friends, and those following the pure paths.
+I, who am named _________ , circling in cyclic existence since beginningless time until the present, overpowered by afflictions such as attachment, hostility and ignorance, have created the ten destructive actions by means of body, speech and mind.
+I have engaged in the five heinous actions and the five parallel heinous actions.4 I have transgressed the precepts of individual liberation,5 contradicted the trainings of a bodhisattva,6 broken the tantric commitments.7 I have been disrespectful to my kind parents, spiritual mentors, spiritual friends, and those following the pure paths.
 I have committed actions harmful to the Three Jewels, avoided the holy Dharma, criticized the arya Sangha, and harmed living beings.
 These and many other destructive actions I have done, have caused others to do, and have rejoiced in others’ doing.
 In short, I have created many obstacles to my own higher rebirth and liberation, and have planted countless seeds for further wanderings in cyclic existence and miserable states of being.

-Now in the presence of the spiritual masters, the great Vajra Holders, all the Buddhas and bodhisattvas who abide in the ten directions, and the venerable Sangha, I confess all of these destructive actions, I will not conceal them and I accept them as destructive.
+Now in the presence of the spiritual mentors, the great vajra holders, all the Buddhas and bodhisattvas who abide in the ten directions, and the venerable Sangha, I confess all of these destructive actions, I will not conceal them and I accept them as destructive.
 I promise to refrain from doing these actions again in the future.
 By confessing and acknowledging them, I will attain and abide in happiness, while by not confessing and acknowledging them, true happiness will not come.